 - If a WordPress post is published, then do a backup on Google Drive

-I do my backups with the plugin UpdraftPlus, but we never have too much backups, right?!?
+I do my backups with the plugin UpdraftPlus, but we never have too many backups, right?!?
 Especially when we know the amount of time that is invested in a blog post!
-Therefore, everytime I publish a new post, I have a copy safe on Google Drive!
+Therefore, every time I publish a new post, I have a copy safe on Google Drive!

 - If a WordPress post is published, then share the post on LinkedIn

 Before automating LinkedIn publications, I never used this professional social network to advertise.
 Yet, you have to dare to make your blog known when you are proud of it, especially to your professional connections!
 We should all dare to put our personal projects forward!

 - If a new WordPress post is published and is in the “blogging” category, then share it in a subreddit